tri-cods/Ed-Minimal-Editions/sections/preparing-text.md

 ## Format your text using markdown

 By now you'll be familiar with basic markdown syntax.
+If you'd like to do more complex formatting you can also use html and a version of markdown called kramdown--the [Ed documentation](https://minicomp.github.io/ed/documentation/#markdown-and-kramdown) has additional instructions on supported formatting for features such as footnotes, block quotes, and poetry.

-Ed also supports kramdown and html: https://minicomp.github.io/ed/documentation/#markdown-and-kramdown
+As you edit your file locally, you can preview it using the 'Markdown Preview' feature in Atom (Packages -> Markdown Preview)

-Make sure you save your file.
+Make sure you save your file often.

 ----